Calvin Stengs: International career

 Born in the Netherlands, Stengs is of Surinamese descent.
 Stengs made his international debut for the Netherlands under-21 team on 24 March 2019 in a friendly against the United States.
 On 19 November 2019, Stengs made his debut for the Netherlands national team in the UEFA Euro 2020 qualifying match against Estonia, giving two assists in a 5–0 victory.

 On 21 November 2023, Stengs scored a hat-trick in the Netherlands' final UEFA Euro 2024 qualifier against Gibraltar to register his first senior international goals.

+Personal life

+Stengs's partner is Beau de Boer, a daughter of the footballer and manager Frank de Boer.
+The two met at the Johan Cruyff College in Amsterdam and have been in a relationship since 2017.
+They have two children, born in 2023 and 2026.